-- 1. Fixed Assets: - The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - b) The Company has a program for physical verification of fixed assets at periodic intervals.
-The Company had planned to conduct physical verification of fixed assets according to the program mentioned above in the month of March 2020, however, due to shutdown of its plant following the nationwide lockdown imposed by the Government of India in view of the COVID-19 pandemic, the same could not be conducted.
-Consequently, in the absence of physical verification being conducted during the year, we have carried out alternative procedures to access the accuracy of fixed assets as reported in the financial state taking into account the internal control followed by Management in the area of fixed assets. - c) According to the information and explanations given to us and on the basis of the records of the Company examined by us, the title deeds of immovable properties are held in the name of the Company or in the erstwhile name of the Company. - 2.
-Inventory: - The Management has conducted physical verification of inventory at reasonable intervals except goods in transit.
-The discrepancies noticed on physical verification were not material in relation to the operations of the Company and the same have been properly dealt with in the books of account. - 3.
-The Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+The inventory has been physically verified by the Management at reasonable intervals during the year.
+In our opinion, the frequency of such verification is reasonable.
+The discrepancies noticed on physical verification were not material in relation to the operations of the Company and the same have been properly dealt with in the books of account.
+We were not in a position to physically attend the inventory verification scheduled for the year-end due to restrictions on account of health, travel and safety concerns imposed by the Government of India in view of the COVID-19 pandemic.
+Consequently, in the absence of physical attendance at the inventory verification being conducted by Management, we have relied on the verification report of the external consultant and relied on other internal controls for drawing comfort on the inventory as reported in the financial statements as at the year-end.

+- 3. The Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
 Therefore, the provisions of sub-clause (a), (b) and (c) of paragraph 3 (iii) of the Order are not applicable. - 4.
 According to the information and explanations given to us, the Company has not advanced any loans or given guarantee or provided any security to parties covered under section 185 of the Companies Act, 2013.
 In our opinion and according to the information and explanations given to us and records examined by us, the provisions of section 186 of the Companies Act, 2013, in respect of investments made have been complied with by the Company.
 The Company has not given any loans or guarantees. - 5.
 In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of sections 73 to 76, or any other relevant provisions of the Companies Act, 2013 and the rules framed thereunder.
 No order has been passed by the Company Law Board, or National Company Law Tribunal, or Reserve Bank of India, or any Court, or any other Tribunal. - 6.
 We have broadly reviewed the books of account and records maintained by the Company in respect of the product covered under the Rules prescribed by the Central Government for the maintenance of cost records, under sub section (1) of Section 148 of the Companies Act, 2013 and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - Statutory Dues: - a) According to the information and explanations given to us and on the basis of the records examined by us, the Company is regular in depositing undisputed statutory dues, including dues pertaining to Investor Education and Protection Fund, Provident Fund, Employees' State Insurance, Income-tax, Goods and Service Tax, Duty of Customs, Cess and any other statutory dues with the appropriate authorities wherever applicable.
-We have been informed that there are no undisputed dues which have remained outstanding as at the last day of the financial year, for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us, there are no dues of Income-tax, Goods and Service Tax, Duty of Customs or Cess outstanding on account of any dispute, other than the following:
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.